learn-co-curriculum/java-mod-5-sql-select/README.md

 - The `WHERE` clause is optional.
 The clause is used to select a subset of rows that match the predicate.
 If omitted, all rows are retrieved.
 - The `ORDER BY` clause is optional.
 The clause is used to sort the result set based on the order of one or more columns.
-If omitted, the rows are not sorted and may appear in any order.
+If omitted, the row order is determined by the DBMS.
+  While some use  a default order based on the primary key, PostgreSQL displays rows in chronological order of insertions and updates.
 - The `LIMIT` clause is optional.
 The clause restricts the number of rows displayed in the result.